pawanmsr/pawanmsr.github.io/_posts/2022-01-23-vim-cheatsheet.markdown

 ### General Commands

-Commands are made up of `set` followed by of options.
+Commands are made up of `set` followed by options.
 Options may hold value.

 Boolean options can be toggled by appending `!` to the option.
 Boolean options can be unset by prepending `no` to the option.